Causal Machine Learning: A Survey and Open Problems: Bayesian Networks

 A \emph{path} in a graph is any sequence of adjacent nodes, regardless of the direction of the edges that join them.
 For example, $A \leftarrow B \rightarrow C$ is a path, but not a \emph{directed path}.
 The latter is a path consisting of directed edges all directed in the same direction, e.g., $A \rightarrow B \rightarrow C$.

 A \emph{directed cycle} is a directed path that starts from a node $A$ and ends in $A$.
 A \emph{directed acyclic graph} (DAG) is a directed graph with no directed cycles.
 In a DAG, edges point from a \emph{parent} node into a \emph{child} node.
-We denote the parents of a node $X$ with $\pa(X)$; and $X$ an \emph{ancestor} of $Y$ (denoted by $X \in \an(Y)$), and $Y$ a \emph{descendant} of $X$ (denoted by $Y \in \de(X)$) if there is a directed path that starts at node $X$ and ends at node $Y$.

-We denote a random node variable as $X$, assume that all distributions possess a mass or density function, and write $p(x)$ to represent its distribution.
+We denote the parents of a node $X$ with $\pa(X)$; and $X$ an \emph{ancestor} of $Y$ (denoted by $X \in \an(Y)$), and $Y$ a \emph{descendant} of $X$ (denoted by $Y \in \de(X)$) if there is a (possibly empty) directed path that starts at node $X$ and ends at node $Y$.
+We denote a random node variable as $X$, assume that all distributions possess a mass or density function, and write $p(x)$ to represent such a function.

+We now cover a selection of topics on the uses of graphical concepts to describe factorization constraints in probabilistic models, resulting on which is known as \emph{graphical models}.
+DAG-based models are a special case, but our focus in this survey.
+See \cite{lauritzen1996} for a more thorough coverage of classic graphical concepts and their use in encoding conditional independence statements in probability distributions.